 Imagine my surprise, then, when in my travels I tried to find a new school to join.
 Lo and behold, I was often the ‘only’ or the ‘other’ woman in the room – and worse still, those women who were at the top were often treated almost as second-class citizens, as if their belts weren’t the equal of the belts of their male counterparts; as if there was a ‘male standard’ and a ‘female standard’.

 Thus began my dreams of the original MAUL – Martial Arts Uniting Ladies.
 I wanted to build a place where women could reach their potential alongside fellow women, just as I had.

 In starting up this program, a number of women, while interested, were also quite intimidated by training in martial arts, a side-effect, perhaps, of the ill-gotten reputation of martial arts for being hard-hitting, strength-based, and aggressive.
 To me, that description completely eliminates the most important part of Tae-Kwon-Do.
 First and foremost, it is an art.

-In training the next generation, we follow the same philosophy – individualised teaching, teamwork, and artistry.
-We have built a program where girls and boys train together equally, and having women instructors and women belt-buddies is not a novelty but the norm.
+What unites all our MAUL-TKD organisations, and ultimately what unites martial artists, is our philosophy: individualised teaching, teamwork, and artistry.
+We have built a family’s program where children train together equally, and women instructors or belt-buddies are not a novelty but the norm.

 What began as one small women’s program is becoming an organisation dedicated to uniting diverse communities through martial arts, both in the now and in the training of the next generation.
 We are excited to see the future of MAUL.